matthewjwoodruff/modelcomparison/src/litreview.md

 So the question is, do I want to start with papers that are about *developing* metamodels, or papers that are about *using existing* metamodels?
 I'm not sure the latter category exists, really.

 Alternatively, do I want to just pull the latest number from EJOR, Evolutionary Computation, IEEE Trans Evolutionary Computation, and JMD?
+Also simulation opt lit, Proc.
+WinterSim and perhaps others?
     Not necessarily in that order.

 I'm going to take the latter route.
 We'll see what emerges.